-In most cases, your retirement accounts including a 401k are protected from your creditors in bankruptcy.
+In most cases, you can protect retirement accounts, including a 401k, from your creditors in bankruptcy.
 Read on to learn more about whether your 401k account is exempt in bankruptcy.

-For more information on how to protect your property in bankruptcy, see our Bankruptcy Exemptions topic area.
+For more information on how to protect your property in bankruptcy, see Bankruptcy Exemptions.

 401k and other retirement accounts that are qualified under the Employee Retirement Income Security Act (ERISA) are typically not part of your bankruptcy estate.
-Most employer-sponsored retirement plans are ERISA qualified.
-But if you are considering filing for bankruptcy, it’s a good idea to check with your employer to make sure your 401k is qualified.
+Most employer-sponsored retirement plans are ERISA-qualified accounts.
+If you are considering filing for bankruptcy, it’s a good idea to check with your employer to make sure your 401k is qualified.

-ERISA qualified retirement plans have transfer restrictions that protect the funds in your account from creditors.
-The Supreme Court has ruled that this transfer restriction is enforceable in bankruptcy and excludes ERISA qualified plans from property of the bankruptcy estate.
-This means that an ERISA qualified 401k account is protected in bankruptcy and cannot be used to pay your creditors.
+ERISA-qualified retirement plans have transfer restrictions that protect the funds in your account from creditors.
+The Supreme Court has ruled that this transfer restriction is enforceable in bankruptcy and excludes ERISA-qualified plans from property of the bankruptcy estate.
+As a result, an ERISA qualified 401k account can’t be used to pay your creditors.

-If your retirement plan is considered property of the bankruptcy estate, federal and state laws provide exemptions to protect your account in bankruptcy.
+If your retirement plan is included in the bankruptcy estate, federal and state laws provide exemptions to protect your account in bankruptcy.
 Regardless of which state you live in, federal law protects all retirement accounts that are exempt from taxation under certain sections of the Internal Revenue Code.
-Non-ERISA plans like IRAs are also protected up to $1,283,025 (in aggregate) under federal law.
+Funds in non-ERISA plans like IRAs are protected up to $1,362,800 per person total under federal law.
 (11 U.S.C. § 522(n).)
 This figure is current as of April 1, 2019, and will change again on April 1, 2022.

 As discussed, your 401k and other retirement accounts are typically safe in bankruptcy.
-However, if you withdraw money from your retirement account and purchase other assets or place the money in a regular bank account prior to filing your case, it will not receive the special protections afforded to retirement funds.
-In addition, if your retirement plan is fraudulent or otherwise not a legitimate retirement account, then it will not be protected in bankruptcy.
+However, if you withdraw money from your retirement account and purchase other assets or place the money in a regular bank account before filing your case, it won’t receive the special protections afforded to retirement funds.
+In addition, if your retirement plan is fraudulent or otherwise not a legitimate retirement account, it won’t be protected in bankruptcy.